i2cy/XiaoLiZi_QQbot_API/README.md

 # NOTICE

 This is an private built API but I made it open source now, so the code may not be that generalized.
+You may need to modify the code before any uses.

 It is a QQ API written in Python based on 小栗子 QQ frame with HTTPAPI plugin installed, so you will have those installed to make it work.